 I first became familiar with the fascia blaster when I saw a college athlete using one on his injured thigh before an athletic event, probably on the advice of a trainer.

-Post workout or athletic event, some trainers suggest using these types of devices to help heal the area much like a self-administered deep tissue massage or “scraping” used by some physical therapists.
-The process helps break up lactic acid, release toxins and brings in blood and oxygen to the area for more rapid healing.
+Post-workout or athletic event, some trainers suggest using these types of devices to help heal the area much like a self-administered deep tissue massage or “scraping” used by some physical therapists.
+The process helps break up lactic acid, release toxins, and bring in blood and oxygen to the area for more rapid healing.

 But what if there is no injury and a person is not young and fit?